INDICATOR NAME

 Numerator including inclusion/exclusion

-Number of LTC home residents in a fiscal quarter who were recorded as having been physically restrained daily during the 7 days preceding their target Resident Assessment Instrument - Minimum Data Set 2.0 (RAI-MDS) assessment
+Number of long-term care home residents in the denominator who were recorded as having been physically restrained daily on their Resident Assessment Instrument - Minimum Data Set (RAI-MDS) 2.0 target assessment

 Inclusions: